JetBrains/Qodana/topics/jenkins.md

 <var name="JPullRequests" value="https://www.jenkins.io/doc/book/pipeline/multibranch/#supporting-pull-requests" />
 <var name="JenkinsCred" value="https://www.jenkins.io/doc/book/using/using-credentials/#adding-new-global-credentials"/>

+<link-summary>This section explains how you can configure %instance%
+Docker images in Jenkins Multibranch Pipelines.</link-summary>

 [Jenkins](https://www.jenkins.io/doc/) is a self-contained, open-source server that automates software-related tasks including building, testing, and deploying software.
 This section explains how you can configure %instance% [Docker images](docker-images.md) in Jenkins [Multibranch Pipelines](%Multipipe%)

 ## Prepare your project

+<link-summary>Preparation steps you need to perform before running %product% in a Jenkins Pipeline.</link-summary>

 Make sure that these plugins are installed on your Jenkins instance: